 Visit here for background information on significant cases as well as issues pending before the Board and initiatives undertaken by the General Counsel.

-The National Labor Relations Board has counted millions of votes, investigated hundreds of thousands of charges, and issued thousands of decisions.
+The National Labor Relations Board (NLRB) has counted millions of votes, investigated hundreds of thousands of unfair labor practice charges, and issued thousands of decisions.
 The numbers tell an important part of the Agency’s story.
-In this section, we have compiled some of that data into charts and tables, organized into five sections that reflect the NLRB’s work.
-Over time, we plan to add more graphics to this section, and welcome your comments and suggestions at firstname.lastname@example.org.
+Making what we do accessible to the public is an important part of the NLRB’s mission.
+In this section, you will find charts and tables that reflect the Agency’s work, and downloadable data for your own analysis.